 What should I know before I Book a Session?

 If you are booking your first foot reflexology massage, you might want to know what it entails.
 In which case, keep the following in mind:

 A typical session is an hour long, but this varies depending on the technique and the recommendations of the practitioner.

 It starts with a detailed discussion about your current state of health and lifestyle.

-You are required to sit, recline or lie down comfortably with a slightly raised head.
+You are required to sit, recline, or lie down comfortably with a slightly raised head.

-The therapist studies and may manipulate your feet before commencing the treatment.
+Your therapist studies and may manipulate your feet before commencing the treatment.
 This is to diagnose or test for any blockages or potential health conditions that they can treat.

-They relax the feet with a massage and work on the reflex points by applying pressure through specific techniques on the various reflex zones
+They relax the feet with a massage and work on the reflex points by applying pressure through specific techniques on the various reflex zones.

 After your session is over, you should drink some water and enjoy the state of calm relaxation for the rest of the day.